ls1intum/Artemis/docs/admin/setup/distributed.rst

 Linux setup
 """""""""""

 #.
-(This step is not necessary for MacOS.
-Here's why: `post <https://stackoverflow.com/a/70385997>`_)
+When running the Artemis container on a Unix system, you will have to give the user running in the container
-   When running the Artemis container on a Unix system, you will have to give the user running in the container permission to access the Docker socket by adding them to the docker group.
+   permission to access the Docker socket by adding them to the docker group.
 You can find the group ID of the docker group by running ``getent group docker | cut -d: -f3``.
 Afterwards, create a new file ``docker/.env`` with the following content: